GirlWritingonTablet

 Kristi Raines

-Kristi is our Content Director, working out of any of our offices she can make her way to, from her Florence, SC home.
+Kristi is our Marketing and PR Director, working out of any of our offices she can make her way to, from her Florence, SC home.
 Her experience spans categories including, but not limited to, B2B, manufacturing, packaging, e-commerce, veterinary care, finance, recruitment marketing, employer branding, and several others.
 A former collegiate athlete, she enjoys staying active by running, weightlifting and avoiding being tackled by and wrestling with her 8-year-old son.
 She has also been married for 14 years and has a rescue dog named Comet (aka, a reindeer).

 Read more posts from Kristi